 Time & Money Needed

 A high-performing design of all native ad elements requires time and creativity, good marketing and photoshop skills.
 The right combination of image and words can be a real game-changer, but you definitely need full commitment, patience, and some money which you are ready to spend on tests.
 Without relevant experience, creating a genuine marketing campaign could be a bit of a challenge.
-Just keep it in mind.

 6 Tips For Creating Killer Native Ads